digital-fabrication/digital-fabrication.github.io/_posts/2019-04-30-the-end-is-night.markdown

 Hey once more before the summary documentation!

-Last so on the topic on last week's agenda:
+So on the topic on last week's agenda:
-* We managed to get the softwared finally working for the presentation!
+* We managed to get the software finally working for the presentation!
 After lots of troubleshooting and trial and error it seems we had trouble with not using a common ground for all of our groundings but instead different grounds with different values.
 So our code was working as intended, just our electrical engineering skills were "malfunctioning".
 This is something we could have figured out early by discussing it with someone with actual knowledge about electrical engineering, but it feels good to actually figure something out by yourself so it's not too bad we had to fight a bit with it.
 Bummer about the lost time though.

 * We didn't have time to build a new mechanism and it turns out that we didn't!
 Through power of recycling we used the small clips that we have on top of the blinds window frame to attach the blinds from them.
 It turned out they were a perfect fit for prototyping and we saved material by not throwing them away.
 They are MDF though so it's not likely they're a lasting solution, but this is something we can figure out outside of the course when we have more time on our hands.